Google doodle honours Canadian runner

 He was inducted into the Canadian Sports Hall of Fame in 1955.

-The Onondaga athlete was born 4 June 1887, and was one of thousands indigenous children in Canada to be separated from their families and forced to into a state-run education in the country's residential school system.
+The Onondaga athlete was born 4 June 1887, and was one of thousands indigenous children in Canada to be separated from their families and forced into a state-run education in the country's residential school system.

 Longboat, rebelling against being forced to speak English and to abandon his indigenous beliefs in favour of Christianity, ran away.